Scalar, vector and tensor fields on $dS_3$ with arbitrary sources: harmonic analysis and antipodal maps: Scalar harmonics

 where $\psi^{(P)\pm}_n(x^A)$ obeys the antipodal map \eqref{Matchingscalarend0}.
-In this example, we can identify the field $\psi^{(P)\pm}_n(x^A)$ from the asymptotic behavior of $\hat \psi_n$ by first identifying $s^{(0)\pm}(x^A)$ in the asymptotic of $s(\tau,x^A)$, then subtracting $1/(2(n+1)(2n+2))s^{(0)\pm}(x^A)e^{-(n+2)\vert \tau\vert}$ from the solution at order $e^{-(n+2)\vert \tau\vert}$ in the limit $\tau \to \pm\infty$.
+In this example, we can identify the field $\psi^{(P)\pm}_n(x^A)$ from the asymptotic behavior of $\psi_n$ by first identifying $s^{(0)\pm}(x^A)$ in the asymptotic of $s(\tau,x^A)$, then subtracting $1/(4(n+1)^2)s^{(0)\pm}(x^A)e^{-(n+2)\vert \tau\vert}$ from the solution at order $e^{-(n+2)\vert \tau\vert}$ in the limit $\tau \to \pm\infty$.

-In general, for an arbitrary source, we can compute $A^{(S)n}_{\ell m}$ and $B^{(S)n}_{\ell m}$ and therefore identify the leading behavior as $\tau \to \pm \infty$.
-We can then substract these contributions in order to identify subleading functions $g^{n\pm}$ and $f^{n\pm}$, which satisfy the antipodal relationships \eqref{Matchingscalarend}.
-We are therefore left with a ``subtracted function'' $\tilde\psi_n(\tau,x^A)$ that asymptotically behaves as an homogeneous solution, see Eqs. \eqref{PsiHomBehavior}-\eqref{PsiHomBehaviorfdef}.
+In general, for an arbitrary source, we can compute $A^{(S)n}_{\ell m}$ and $B^{(S)n}_{\ell m}$ and therefore identify the associated behavior as $\tau \to \pm \infty$.
+We can then subtract these contributions in order to identify functions $\hat\psi^{(\mathbb L)\pm}_{n}$ and $\hat\psi^{(\mathbb S)\pm}_{n}$, which satisfy the antipodal relationships \eqref{Matchingscalarend}.
+This identification is possible because we are left with a ``subtracted function'' $\hat\psi_n(\tau,x^A)$ that asymptotically behaves as a homogeneous solution, see Eqs. \eqref{PsiHomBehavior}-\eqref{PsiHomBehaviorfdef}.
 The antipodal relationships then imply the existence of conserved charges across spatial infinity as follows.
 We have

-where $T(x^A)$ is an arbitrary function on the sphere and $\tilde\psi_n^{(P)\pm}(x^A)$, $\tilde\psi_n^{(Q)\pm}(x^A)$ are respectively the $p$-parity and the $q$-parity part in the asymptotics of $\tilde\psi_n(\tau,x^A)$, i.e.
+where $T(x^A)$ is an arbitrary function on the sphere and $\hat\psi_n^{(P)\pm}(x^A)$, $\hat\psi_n^{(Q)\pm}(x^A)$ are respectively the $p$-parity and the $q$-parity part in the asymptotics of $\hat\psi_n(\tau,x^A)$, i.e.